YichunRen/AutoLibrary-Scientific-Paper-Keywords-Extraction-/README.md

 python run.py website
 ```
 ### Target 6: Test all previous targets (except website) on test data
-Note: For the test run, raw test data is in test/testdata directory.
+Note: For the test run, raw test data and domain for search is in test/testdata directory.
 ```
 python run.py test
 ```
-Note: To open the website on DSMLP:
+- Note: To open the website on DSMLP:
 1. Do port-forwarding:

+- Input the following command:
 ```
 kubectl get pods
 ```
 NAME          READY   STATUS    RESTARTS   AGE

-[ssh-name]-27897   1/1     Running   0          15s
+[username]-[pod-id]   1/1     Running   0          15s

+- Input the following command according to the message above:
 ```
-kubectl port-forward [ssh-name]-27897 :8000
+kubectl port-forward [username]-[pod-id] :8000
 ```

 Forwarding from 127.0.0.1:44474 -> 8000

 Forwarding from [::1]:44474 -> 8000

-2. Call the target website:
+2. Open the website by calling the website target:
 ```
 python run.py website
 ```